-Traveling to Tibet sounds less adventurous since the announcement of the strict tourist regulations that require every non-Chinese visitors to obtain different permits for different places in the region and also to be escorted by an official guide on your trip.
+Traveling to Tibet sounds less adventurous since the announcement of the strict tourist regulations requiring every non-Chinese visitor to obtain different permits for different places in the region and be escorted by an official guide on your trip.

-Having to depend on a travel agency and to stick to fixed travel packages like the 4 day tour of Lhasa or the Everest Base Camp tour pull most of the independent travelers away to other areas on the Himalayas.
+Having to depend on a travel agency and stick to fixed travel packages like the 4-day tour of Lhasa or the Everest Base Camp tour pull most independent travelers away to other areas on the Himalayas.

 However, the music changes when you decide to opt for a trek in Tibet.
 In that case, you might even be happy to have a guide by your side.

-Roughly an hour drive from Lhasa, the county seat of the Tibetan Autonomous Region in China, lies the Ganden Monastery, starting point of the Gandan-Samye trek.
+Roughly an hour’s drive from Lhasa, the county seat of the Tibetan Autonomous Region in China, lies the Ganden Monastery, the starting point of the Gandan-Samye trek.

 The trek is usually completed in 3 and a half days.
-The extreme altitude challenges the bodies of the adventurer, and that’s why the guide will bring along one or more bottles of oxygen.
+The extreme altitude challenges the adventurer’s bodies, and that’s why the guide will bring along one or more bottles of oxygen.

-Even if you’re fit, you might feel extremely tired, have difficulty breathing, and move at a very slow pace.
-And this is why yaks are much needed on this expedition: they will carry the backpacks and the camping gear.
+Even if you’re fit, you might feel exhausted, have difficulty breathing, and move at a very slow pace.
+And this is why yaks are much needed on this expedition: they will carry backpacks and camping gear.

-During the trek, you won’t see anything but green valleys, horses, cows, groundhogs and yaks grazing free.
+You won’t see anything but green valleys, horses, cows, groundhogs, and yaks grazing free during the trek.

 You’ll meet the tents of the semi-nomad Tibetan herders that barely speak a few words in English and Chinese, and you’ll have the chance to get to know something about their lives with the help of your Tibetan guide.

-Most of the Tibetan nomad population has left the mountains for a job in a factory or in big cities like Lhasa or Shigatse.
-The life of the Tibetan nomad herders revolve around yaks.
+Most of the Tibetan nomad population has left the mountains for a job in a factory or big cities like Lhasa or Shigatse.
+The life of the Tibetan nomad herders revolves around yaks.

-Even if Tibet is a province of the People’s Republic of China since the 1950s, the language and the culture are original and distinctive of the Tibetan people, and it would be a mistake to let a non-Tibetan agency arrange your trek.
+Even if Tibet is a province of the People’s Republic of China since the 1950s, the language and the culture are original and distinctive.
+It would be a mistake to let a non-Tibetan agency arrange your trek.

-The travel agency will provide the whole camping equipment, included cooking gear and a sleeping bag, first-aid kit, and oxygen.
+The travel agency will provide the whole camping equipment, including cooking gear, a sleeping bag, a first-aid kit, and oxygen.

-The warmest months on the Tibetan highlands still have cold evening and nights: it’s necessary to bring a sweater and trousers, and proper hiking shoes.
+The warmest months on the Tibetan highlands still have cold evenings and nights: it’s necessary to bring a sweater and trousers and proper hiking shoes.